 Buying a croft on the open market

-Around 150 owner-occupied crofts come up for sale on the open market each year.
+There are around 150 owner-occupied crofts for sale on the open market each year.
 This page explains how to go about buying a croft and what your rights and responsibilities will be.

 Can I buy a croft?